Your new car detailing guide

 Always do any car washing in the shade, with the paint cool to the touch for best results.
 Not doing this can cause the water and the wash suds to evaporate faster than you'd like, possibly leading to water spots on the glass and paint!

 We've always liked using pressure washers to help detail our cars, and they help a lot with wheel cleaning.
-If you don’t have a pressure washer, and you’re using a hose, or your wheels needed some extra cleaning after the pressure washer, grab the dedicated Wheels bucket (place a Grit Guard in it if you like) Add half a capful of any of our our car washes and then fill it to the desired level and suds it up using the hose or pressure washer.
+If you don’t have a pressure washer, and you’re using a hose, or your wheels needed some extra cleaning after the pressure washer, grab the dedicated Wheels bucket (place a Great Barrier Thingy in it if you like).
+Add half a capful of any of our car washes and then fill it to the desired level and suds it up using the hose or pressure washer.
 Get the bucket situated next to the first wheel you are going to clean.

 Scrub your tyres

 Often when you bring your new car home, it will have some really thick and nasty looking tyre shine product on it.
-We want to remove that and put some our no fling Tyre Sheen on to get those tyres looking like brand new again.
+We want to remove that and put on some of our no fling Tyre Sheen, to get those tyres looking like brand new again.
 We do this using our Orange Agent all purpose cleaner.
-Spray Orange Agent directly onto the tyre and then scrub them with a stiff bristled brush like our Rubber Dub Scrub brush.
-When you're finished, pressure wash them off.
+Spray Orange Agent directly onto the tyre and then scrub them with the Little Chubby brush.
+When you're finished, pressure wash or rinse them off thoroughly.

 The Snow Job clean